Ruy Lopez, Tarrasch Trap

 Tarrasch Trap refers to two different chess opening traps in the Ruy Lopez that are named for Siegbert Tarrasch.
 Unlike many variations that appear only in analysis, Tarrasch actually sprung his traps against masters in tournament games.

 Tarrasch Trap in the Open Variation

-Two masters actually fell for this trap against Tarrasch: Johannes Zukertort at Frankfurt in 1887 and Isidor Gunsberg at Manchester in 1890.
+Two world championship challengers actually fell for this trap against Tarrasch: Johannes Zukertort at Frankfurt in 1887 and Isidor Gunsberg at Manchester in 1890.